ABOUT Arkansas Boys State

 These young men have gone on to become incredible leaders, including President Bill Clinton, former Arkansas Governor Mike Huckabee, and Senator Tom Cotton — just to name a few.

 When is Arkansas Boys State?

-Arkansas Boys State meets each summer on the campus of the University of Arkansas in Conway, Arkansas.
+Arkansas Boys State meets each summer on the campus of the University of Central Arkansas in Conway, Arkansas.

 Our summer program coincides each year with Memorial Day, which becomes a meaningful celebration where we welcome veterans and American Legion members to our Memorial Day activities to celebrate and honor their service.
 The program runs from Sunday to Friday of the corresponding week.

 Arkansas Boys State 2021: May 30 – June 4, 2021

 Who can attend Arkansas Boys State?